 - This means that there might be other more powerful and relevant cards that are not included in this list, but that does not take away from their importance and power level.

-These first three Vampires are really good support Vampires for different tribal strategies.
+These first three Vampires are fantastic support Vampires for different tribal strategies.
 What the three of them have in common is the overall effect of draining your opponent whilst giving you that same life when they are triggered.

 Sanctum Seeker is a really good addition to any Vampire deck which looks to attack often.
 That paired up with token creation makes this creature triggering incredibly powerful.